-Think about the job that they are hiring your community to fill, i.e., I am looking to find a job, is the alumni platform the best “person” to fill that job?
-What separates it from the careers site or phoning a friend?
+You might consider the role they are hoping your community to fulfil; for example if they're looking to find a job, is the alumni platform the best solution to meet this task?
+What makes it different from the careers site, or consulting a friend?

-Or, I am looking to find other alumni in PR in Los Angeles, is the platform the best person to fill that job, or is LinkedIn better?
+Or if they're looking to find other alumni in PR in Los Angeles, is this platform the best tool for that job, or is LinkedIn better?

-Building a successful alumni community is only possible when you understand that humans are not transactional objects.
-This is when the network becomes a value driver for your community (and, in turn, your business), instead of just another unopened email in their inbox.
+Building a successful alumni community is only possible when you view its members as individual.
+This is when the network becomes a value driver for your community (and, in turn, your business), instead of just a series of unopened emails in their inbox.

-Flourishing alumni networks, such as those run by P&G, HSBC, and McKinsey, all do a few important things to drive value and engagement for their communities.
+Flourishing alumni networks do a few important things to drive value and engagement for their communities.
 Take a leaf from their playbooks by reading up on these tactics below.

 10 Ways to Turn Your Alumni Network Into A Coveted Value Driver